salesforce/lwc-rfcs/text/0000-dynamic-events.md

 ### Overriding

-`lwc:on` will always be applied last.
-That means it will take precedence over whatever event listeners are declared in the template directly.
-In the below example, `x-child`, only one listener for event type `foo` would be added and `childEventHandlers.foo` would be used for event handler.
+If `lwc:on` specifies a listener for the same event type as an event listener declared directly in the template, only the listener from `lwc:on` will be applied, and the other listener will be ignored.
+In the below example, for `x-child`, only one listener for event type `foo` would be added and `childEventHandlers.foo` would be used for event handler.
 Additionally, there can be only one `lwc:on` directive on an element

 ```js